Bushnell Engage X 10×42 Binoculars Review

 Good light transmission

-Green tones have a very low dominance over other shades without significantly impacting the color balance, which has a good balance.
+Green tones have very low dominance over other shades without significantly impacting the color balance, which has a good balance.
 Even if the exit pupil is not perfectly circular on the two tubes, the vignetting is much lower than that of many other pairs in the same price segment: the brightness decreases very little at the periphery of the field of vision.

 Easy focusing and good precision